raj-principal-arch/breezy-hubspot-integration/README.md

 ## B. Project Overview

-### • Brief explanation of what your POC demonstrates

-This proof-of-concept demonstrates how Breezy's smart thermostat platform integrates with HubSpot CRM to:
+The POC simulates this integration with an admin panel that lets you create contacts, create deals, and view the relationships between them - demonstrating the mechanics that would be built into Breezy's actual e-commerce/subscription platform.
+This proof-of-concept demonstrates how Breezy's smart thermostat platform integrates with HubSpot.

 **Core Integration Capabilities:**
 - **Customer Data Sync**: Automatically sync thermostat purchases as HubSpot Contacts